Geography

 Geography should also give an opportunity for children to marvel at the awe and wonder in the world including different weather, seasons and landscapes.
 Children may also have opportunities to imagine what it might be like to live in other parts of the world which are different to ours - areas suffering natural disasters or extreme climates for example.

-Geography – Human Geography in particular – offers opportunities to cover and embrace British Values.
-The Values of ‘Mutual Respect’ and ‘Tolerance of those of Different Faiths and Beliefs’ are concepts that can be addressed through looking at different parts of the World, collaborative work during fieldwork develops respect for each other; the development of respect for the environment – and those within it – will be covered through discussions, and the appreciation of similarities and differences will be covered though the exciting nature of Geography as the study of the World.
+Human Geography in particular offers opportunities to cover and embrace British Values.
+The Values of ‘Mutual Respect’ and ‘Tolerance of those of Different Faiths and Beliefs’ are concepts that can be addressed through looking at different parts of the world, collaborative work during fieldwork develops respect for each other; the development of respect for the environment – and those within it – will be covered through discussions, and the appreciation of similarities and differences will be covered though the exciting nature of Geography as the study of the World.